N0taN3rd/LegionY530Ubuntu/Sections/NvidiaConfig.md

 If the above commands complete successfully, then you have successfully configured the nvidia drivers.

 #### __Note: You should only need to log off and log on to complete the switch, but if that doesn't work, try rebooting.

+Your OS is fully configured, but if you want some additional configurations or helpful software, you can view the [Advanced Features Guide](Advanced.md)